yanbrasiliano/monitor-system-gnu-linux/README.md

 ## Features

-- **CPU Temperature Monitoring**: Alerts if the CPU temperature exceeds a set threshold.
+- **CPU and GPU Temperature Monitoring**: Alerts if the CPU temperature exceeds a set threshold.
 - **Memory Usage Monitoring**: Alerts if the memory usage exceeds a set threshold.
 - **Disk Space Monitoring**: Displays the current disk space usage.